redstone-finance/redstone-showroom/README.md

 # RedStone Showroom

-Simple app which demonstrate redstone integration with EVM chains.
+Simple app which demonstrate redstone integration on the TON network.